ZJU-Automated-Reasoning-Group/arlib/arlib/smt/arith/README.md

 ## Some ideas to explore for non-linear real/integer

-### Incremental Linearization
+### Incremental Lineralization

 Implemented in MathSAT5.

 Basic idea: Abstraction/refinement to SMT(`QF_UFLLA`/`QF_UFLRA`)

 - Non-linear multiplication, sin() and exp() modeled by uninterpreted functions
-- Incrementally aimatized on demand by linear constraints
+- Incrementally axiomatization on demand by linear constraints

 1. Abstract a non-linear (e.g., `QF_NRA`) formula as a linear formula (`QF_UFLRA`)
 2. If the abstracted formula is UNSAT, then the original formula is also UNSAT